daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 *Adjustments.* Peers that adjust the objects' behavior to the wider needs of the system.
 Ex: policy objects that make decisions on the object's behalf, and components parts of the object if it's a composite.
 Ex: A `JTable` will ask a `TableCellRenderer` to draw a cell's value.
 If we change the renderer, the table will change its presentation.

-Dependencies must be passed in through the constructor. *Partially creating an object and then finishing it off by setting properties is brittle because the programmer has to remember teo set all the dependencies.
+Dependencies must be passed in through the constructor. *Partially creating an object and then finishing it off by setting properties is brittle because the programmer has to remember to set all the dependencies.
 (We get `NullPointerException`).*

 Notifications and adjustments can be passed to the constructor as a convenience.
 They can be initialized to safe defaults and overwritten later.
 We then add methods to allow callers to change these default values, and add or remove listeners.

 *Composite Simpler Than the Sum of Its Parts*

 All objects in a system, except for primitive types built into the language, are composed of other objects.
 When composing objects into a new type, we want this new type to exhibit simpler behavior than all of its component parts considered together.
-The composite object's API must hide the existence of its component parts and the inteactions between them, and expose a simpler abstraction to its peers.
+The composite object's API must hide the existence of its component parts and the interactions between them, and expose a simpler abstraction to its peers.

 Bad: